Killing Our Way To Paradise

 For example: Also last week, portions of southern states flooded catastrophically, with states like North Carolina and Florida and Tennessee severely affected.
 The police did what the police all too often do in situations like this: they came together, joined forces, and made sure that nobody who desperately needed food and water would be able to get any.
 The point there seems to be that people who can't get food and water during a disaster taking some food and water that is available creates far more danger than feeding hungry people with food that, without power, is doomed to spoil anyway.
 The violence of the catastrophe isn't enough, it seems.
 We need further violence to safeguard against a danger far greater than a flood, which is the danger that somebody might get what they need to live without paying.

 And we could think of the deaths in the wake of Helene as premeditated murders.
 Hurricanes like this were known outcomes of our fossil fuel consumption decades and decades ago; known and suppressed by executives and politicians who decided that harming profits would be far more dangerous than not having mass weather catastrophes all over the planet, and billions of people killed in the coming decades, and so on.
 They knew full well what would happen, and they used their wealth and power and influence to make sure that it happened anyway, and none of them will be executed, though they are guilty.
-None of them will ever even be arrested, because these people are deemed by our institutions of authority to matter the very most, and so the act authority arresting powerful killers is seen by many of us as dangerous in a way that authority killing Marcellus Williams, or killing any number of our growing population of prisoners or homeless people, never will.
+None of them will ever even be arrested, because these people are deemed by our institutions of authority to matter the very most, and so the act of authority arresting powerful killers is seen by many of us as dangerous in a way that authority killing Marcellus Williams, or killing any number of our growing population of prisoners or homeless people, never will.

 Where am I going with this?
 Am I saying we ought to execute oil executives?
 No. I see why some might feel the urge, but I'm very skeptical that we are ever going to kill our way to paradise.